 We have audited the accompanying financial statements of the pension plan for employees of XYZ Corporation (the Plan) as of December 31, 20XY.
 They include the statements of net assets available for benefits as of December 31, 20XY and 20XX, and the statements of changes in net assets available for benefits for the years then ended, and a summary of significant accounting policies and other explanatory information.
-The financial statements have been prepared by the administrator in accordance with the basis of accounting disclosed in Note 2 - Basis of Accounting, for filing under Section 76 of Regulation 909 of the Pension Benefits Act (Ontario).
+The financial statements have been prepared by the administrator in accordance with the basis of accounting disclosed in Note 2 - Basis of Accounting.